mariosotil/text-extractor/README.md

 # text-extractor
 Extracts text from Office and PDFs files, using POI and PDFBox, as a very, very tiny alternative to [Apache Tika](https://tika.apache.org/)

 This library, obviously, NO replaces Apache Tika.
 Only extracts text from Word, Excel, RTF and PDF files.
-It's based on the code found on the blog article [Extract Text From pdf, office files(.doc, .ppt, .xls), open office files, .rtf, and text/plain files in Java](https://codezrule.wordpress.com/2010/03/24/extract-text-from-pdf-office-files-doc-ppt-xls-open-office-files-rtf-and-textplain-files-in-java/)  but using the last Apache POI and Apache PDFBox versions (04/30/2015).
+It's based on the code found on the blog article [Extract Text From pdf, office files(.doc, .ppt, .xls), open office files, .rtf, and text/plain files in Java](https://codezrule.wordpress.com/2010/03/24/extract-text-from-pdf-office-files-doc-ppt-xls-open-office-files-rtf-and-textplain-files-in-java/)  but using the last Apache POI and PDFxStream versions (06/10/2015).

-- org.apache.poi, 3.11
+- org.apache.poi, 3.12
-- org.apache.pdfbox, 1.8.9
+- com.snowtide.pdfxstream, 3.1.2

-I guess that I will continue working on this, because I'm interested in learning more about POI.

 ## Why I created this library?